 - The handle has a hole drilled in it which is 3/8″.
 This hole will allow you to hang your pan up.
 You can use one of those cookware hangers below as an alternative method for storing your carbon steel cookware.

-- I had a Lindal Ceder home and the kitchen had beams which were 3″ by about 16″ and extended the full length of the house.
+- I had a Lindal Ceder home and the kitchen had beams that were 3″ by about 16″ and extended the full length of the house.
 This allowed me to hang all my pots, pans, skillets, woks, etc from those beams.
 So, for me, those holes you find in the handles of some cookware are important.

 - Below are a couple of recommended racks to hang your carbon steel pans, crepe pans, etc. Check Amazon for availability.
 These are great cookware racks.
 Make sure you read the reviews at Amazon.